tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ```

-Then I checked the rule
+Then I checked the rule ID 100201 in the Dashboard
 ![Image Description](Images/Screenshot_from_2026-06-19_12-55-17.png)

+& in events
 ![Image Description](Images/Screenshot_from_2026-06-19_12-56-26.png)

+always see the source image, target image, SourceProcessGuid, TargetProcessGuid
 ![Image Description](Images/Screen_shot_from_2026-06-19_12-57-15.png)

+& I checked the full log & system message
 ![Image Description](Images/Screenshot_from_2026-06-19_12-55-38.png)